Alfred Wolfsohn: Scientific analysis and artistic application

 In 1956 Jenny Johnson performed in the Hoffnung Music Festival, receiving favourable reviews.
-During the same year Smithsonian Folkways released a vinyl long playing record of Wolfsohn's pupils demonstrating an extended vocal range, called Vox Humana.
+During the same year Folkways Records released a vinyl long playing record of Wolfsohn's pupils demonstrating an extended vocal range, called Vox Humana.
 Also in 1956, the BBC broadcast a documentary about Wolfsohn's work.

 However, the kind of recognition that Wolfsohn sought was not forthcoming until 1959, when Paul Moses, clinical professor in charge of the Speech and Voice Section, Division of Otolaryngology at the Stanford University School of Medicine, San Francisco, proposed that the research of the Alfred Wolfsohn Voice Research Centre had contributed substantially to an understanding of psychogenic pain generally, and the emotional and psychological causes of voice disorders specifically.

 Death and new leader

-On 26 January 1962, Wolfsohn ceased teaching due to ill health and died after contracting a chest infection while in hospital.
+On 26 January 1962, Wolfsohn ceased teaching due to ill health.
+He died ten days later on 5 February that year after contracting a chest infection while in hospital.

 Subsequently, Roy Hart, a student who had begun working with Wolfsohn in 1947, formed a performing arts company comprising some of Wolfsohn's long-standing students, and others who had taken acting lessons with Hart at various venues across London.
 Meanwhile, a number of other students and associates of Wolfsohn, including Jenny Johnson and author, film maker and archivist Leslie Shepard sought to continue the work of the Alfred Wolfsohn Voice Research Centre.